adamgiese/adamgiese.github.io/_posts/2016-06-15-smashingconf.md

 As my wife would attest, I have too many hobbies.
 Now I want to add 3D printing, IoT tinkering, and calligraphy to that list.

 It doesn't need to serve a purpose!
-As @brendandawes said, "building something that you think deserves to exist".
-See where you expirimentation takes you.
+As Brendan said, "building something that you think deserves to exist".
+See where you experimentation takes you.